jzengg/felamily/README.md

 front end, I will begin by setting up a full JSON API for cats and people.

 Add new attributes for cat using enums
+Push state can take args.
+Check whether can refactor by passing args

 [Details][phase-one]